ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/v3/case_management/tasks/fields.rst

      - TRUE
      - "2021-04-30T00:00:00Z"
    * - dependentOnId
-     - The ID of another Task that this Task is dependent upon
+     - The ID of another Task on which the Task is dependent
      - Integer
      - FALSE
      - TRUE